William04A/pispeedtest/README.md

 # π-speedtest
-### This branch (the "beta" branch) includes PiSpeedtest versions that is in BETA.
-All publicly stable released versions are found on the "master" branch.
 ##### Coming from a tutorial?
 The program has been changed in some ways, see "How to set up" for more information.
 A code for easy measuring of internet speeds using Speedtest.net and Python.
 The module/package used is "speedtest-cli" which can be easy retrived doing:
 ` ` `